-5.8.3 Debugging memory leaks with Guppy
+5.8.3 Debugging memory leaks with muppy

 trackref provides a very convenient mechanism for tracking down memory leaks, but it only keeps track of the objects that are more likely to cause memory leaks (Requests, Responses, Items, and Selectors).
 However, there are other cases where the memory leaks could come from other (more or less obscure) objects.
-If this is your case, and you can't find your leaks using trackref, you still have another resource: the Guppy library.
-If you're using Python3, see Debugging memory leaks with muppy.
+If this is your case, and you can't find your leaks using trackref, you still have another resource: the muppy library.